Kalinda Sharma

-Kalinda Sharma (born c.1984) is a character on the CBS television series The Good Wife, portrayed by Archie Panjabi for the first six seasons of the show's run.
+Kalinda Sharma (born c.1984) is a fictional character on the CBS television series The Good Wife, portrayed by Archie Panjabi for the first six seasons of the show's run.
 For her performance, Panjabi received three Primetime Emmy Award nominations, winning in 2010, and received one Golden Globe nomination.

 Background

 Little is known of Kalinda's background.
 She worked for State's Attorney Peter Florrick (Chris Noth) for three years prior to the beginning of the show and he fired her after accusing her of working two jobs.
 She's first introduced as an investigator working at Stern, Lockhart & Gardner, and she becomes fast friends with Alicia Florrick.

 Eventually however, Peter's wife Alicia finds out Kalinda had had a one-night stand with Peter before she met her, damaging their friendship, but the two eventually reconcile.
 In season four, it is also revealed that Kalinda has an estranged abusive husband, Nick Saverese (played by Marc Warren).
 Kalinda also grows romantically close with Cary Agos (Matt Czuchry).
 In season six, she desperately tries to save Cary from malicious prosecution on drug related charges while Alicia is busy running for office, and at a point of desperation, she fakes a Brady violation in order to have Cary's charges dropped.
 Later when she's found out, she's forced to surrender drug dealer Lemond Bishop (Mike Colter) to the state's attorney's office in order to prevent Diane Lockhart (Christine Baranski) from being prosecuted.
 In fear for her safety after turning state's evidence on Lemond Bishop, Kalinda disappears.